EAZYCODER2415/tg-niche-summarizer_bot/README.md

 - ### **/summarize** command:
 The main function of this bot, which are as follows (this is also in the **/start** command):

-1. Once the command is typed, the bot will ask for a time range, in which it could be from weeks to minutes.
+1. Once the command is typed, the bot will ask for a time range, in which it could be from days to minutes.

 2. It will ask for a specific prompt asking for a topic.
 If there is no known topic or unspecified, type "NA".